mdefeo/localize.phrase.api/README.md

 1. Write to TS config file
    1. Define directories, etc.
 2. Create data file
-   1. Use Google Translate to create phrases
-   2. Created/Updated dates are all the same
 3. Create index file
 4. Create skeleton routes file

+### Third commit

+1. Create routes/endpoints

+### Fourth commit

 ## Notes

 - Main is the only branch created for this challenge
+- Created/Updated dates in data file are all the same
+- Google Translate used to translate phrases
+- Search route is defined first so it is not hijacked by ID endpoint
+  - Regex could also be used but, for the purposes of this coding challenge, I have simply reordered it
--
+- Testing done in Postman